netceteragroup/skele/packages/system/README.md

   }
 })

-// the extensions provieded by other subsystems are passed on via the
+// the extensions provided by other subsystems are passed on via the
 // dependencies object
 const Router = Subsystem(({ routes }) => {
   // given a URL the router 'navigates' to it navigate(url) {

     const route = findRoute(routes, url)
     return route.invoke()